 “In Italian, if you see ‘aia’ at the end of any word it usually means that there is a lot of whatever that core word is.
 And so we thought ‘Olivaia’ would be a perfect name for our olive ranch because we have all of these wonderful cultivars that grow here. “ – Giulio

-Early on after moving to California the couple found an Italian Deli in Culver City that stocked some of Giulio’s favorite items that reminded him of the home he left in Italy.
+Not long after moving to California, the couple found an Italian Deli in Culver City.
+It stocked some of Giulio’s favorite items that reminded him of the home he left in Italy.

-This deli became a regular haunt for the pair and the beginning of their journey toward becoming the owners of Olivaia Ranch.
+This deli became a regular haunt for the pair.
+It was also the beginning of their journey toward becoming the owners of Olivaia Ranch.

-Albert, the gentleman behind the counter at the deli, and his wife Ursula were wonderful people that took Giulio and Rachelle in and treated them like family.
-After a few years, time and countless meals at the deli the couples built a friendship which led to Albert offering an invitation to visit his olive ranch in Lindsay, California.
+Albert, the gentleman behind the counter at the deli, and his wife Ursula were wonderful people.
+They took to Giulio and Rachelle and treated them like family.
+After a few years and countless meals at the deli, the couples built a friendship which led to an invitation to visit Albert’s olive ranch in Lindsay, California.

-What the couple didn’t realize then was that the friendly, humble gentleman that ran their favorite deli was the former Mayor of Culver City and a major olive grower in the state of California.
+What the couple didn’t realize was that the friendly, humble gentleman that ran their favorite deli was the former Mayor of Culver City.
+Albert was also a major olive grower in the state of California.